How to water the garden? Do you need to have an irrigation system?

 Usually the static ones are much more than the dynamic ones due to the different water flow and radius.

-Adjustable sprinklers cost more than fixed sprinklers but are necessary when dealing with an irregular corner or an area where plants will change size such as those in a flower bed.
+Adjustable sprinklers cost more than fixed ones, but are necessary if you have to deal with an irregular corner or an area where plants will change size such as those in a flower bed.

 Zone 3 is the one with the dripline turned twice around the plants to provide the right amount of water, in this case for a total of 80m. of tube.